Francisca del Espíritu Santo Fuentes: Conflict over the installation of a beaterio

+Slavery in the Beaterio de Sta.
+Catalina de Sena

+Among the earliest companions of Francisca was a Spanish young lady named Rosa Prieto who was a slave owner.
+Her father, Captain Bartolome Prieto had arranged her to be married to a certain man.
+She ran away to the convent to escape this arranged marriage.
+She was received by Francisca and was invested with the habit by Fr.
+Juan de Sto.
+Domingo.
+Her father, Captain Bartolome Prieto was a friend of the beatas.
+On a separate occasion, Father Juan de Sto.
+Domingo had used the services of these slaves to fix the yard and the stores owned by the Dominican Friars in Parian: "the captain helped me in putting the yard in order with the help of his slaves and servants who also repaired the stores of the Parian.
+May Give him glory.
+Amen."
+(The Cradle Years of the Dominican Sisters in the Philippines by Juan de Sto.
+Domingo, OP, published July 26, 1996).
+Years before, in his royal decree, August 9, 1589, Philip II instructed the Governor General: "it is advisable to remedy this...and I therefore commit upon your arrival at the islands, you shall set liberty all those Indians held as slaves by the Spaniards.
+This decree was strengthened by a bull of Pope Gregory XIV, issued at Rome on April 18, 1591, who had ordered to free all slaves in the Philippines and threatened to excommunicate those persons who would not liberate their slaves.
+Apparently, both Pope Gregory XIV and King Philip II were ignored by the leaders of the Beaterio de Sta.
+Catalina de Sena.

 Death

 Francisca del Espíritu Santo Fuentes died at 3:00 p.m. of August 24, 1711 at the age of 63.
 She was buried at the gospel side of the chapel of Colegio de San Juan de Letran.
 She left behind the Beaterio de Santa Catalina de Siena (Sta.
 Catalina College) which still stands to this day as the Congregation of the Dominican Sisters of St. Catherine of Siena.

 Fuentes was named a "Servant of God" on March 11, 2003.
-Pope Francis declared her Venerable in 2019.
+Pope Francis declared her "Venerable" in 2019.

 In 2011, on the 300th anniversary of her death, the Postal Service of the Republic of the Philippines issued a stamp in Mother Francisca's honor.
-There is an historical marker regarding Mother Feancusca on Muralla Street in Intramuros, Manila.
+There is a historical marker regarding Mother Francisca on Muralla Street in Intramuros, Manila.

 As of 2019, there were about 50 communities of the Dominican Sisters of Saint Catherine of Siena in the Philippines and the United States (and a presence in Italy).